albertusk95/maximum-likelihood-estimator/README.md

      ----   ---------------------------
       dx                dx

-To find the MLE for x, the task becomes to solving for L' = 0.
+To find the MLE for x, the task becomes solving for L' = 0.

 ===